 Bottom line is that search engines are trying to keep up i with their consumer’s wishes, and the latest trends.
 What more proof do we need?
 The importance of video content in the digital marketing world is growing every year.

-#14 You are thinking about redesign all the time
+#14 You are thinking about website redesign all the time

 - You probably think this with a reason.
 Some things can’t go unnoticed.
 If you are still not sure, look again at your numbers.